VivekPMenon/react-generic-price-streamer/readme.md

 # React Generic Price Streamer

 The **React Generic Price Streamer** is a web-based application built using [React](https://reactjs.org/).
 This dashboard empowers users to monitor, analyze, and interact with trade data and market prices in real time.
-We designed thie website generically so that people with similar Pricing Visualization needs can repurpose this implementation with their favorite Price Soruces.
+We designed this website generically so that people with similar Pricing Visualization can repurpose this implementation with their favorite Price Sources.

 ## Key Features